-We are campaigning to ensure that people with all types of the SMA get the opportunity to be treated.
-We do not believe that sitting back and waiting or hoping for the NHS to offer the drug will get it to our children or ourselves.
+We do not believe that sitting back and waiting or hoping for the government to provide us with everything will get it to our children or ourselves.

-Our campaign highlights the devastating effects that spinal muscular atrophy has on sufferers and shows how the treatment has improved their quality of life dramatically.
-It is literally the difference between life and death for many.
+Our campaigns highlight the devastating effects that spinal muscular atrophy has on those affected by the disease and shows how the treatment and support can improve their quality of life.
+For many, it is literally the difference between life and death.

-Most of all we encourage people with SMA, their friends and family, to work together and fight together for treatment.
+Most of all, we encourage people with SMA, their friends and families to work together and fight together.
 For the first time ever we have hope!
 Without everyone getting on board our voices might be lost and the effects of that could be devastating!